cdracm/cdracm.github.io/_posts/2025-12-18-concurrent.md

 comments: true
 ---

-I need to tell a story about one particularly complex piece of concurrent code.
+I need to tell a story about one particularly complex piece of concurrent code, before its complexity overflow my mind.
 I'm working on an IDE, and the code I'm writing analyzes the text in the editor and tries to highlight some problems.
 For example, inconsistent Java code constructs.
 To do that, we need to make a model of the Java code the user is trying to write in our editor.